Pu'er tea is primarily divided into raw and ripe varieties. How do you choose an affordable yet delicious raw Pu'er tea?

 How to Select Raw Pu'er Tea?

-1. Start by examining the tea .
-Look for signs that it's spring tea, which usually has some yellowish leaves on its surface.
-Check for “hoof prints,” as spring tea buds and leaves are slightly fatter than those of .
+1. Start by examining the tea Cake.
+Look for signs that it's Spring Tea, which usually has some yellowish leaves on its surface.
+Check for “hoof prints,” as spring tea buds and leaves are slightly fatter than those of autumn tea.
 The texture of autumn tea appears smoother and more linear compared to spring tea, with longer and finer strands.
 Autumn tea doesn't have yellowish leaves and looks very clean.

 2. Smell the tea cake.
 Good tea should have a dry aroma and no off odors.
 If there are any unusual smells, immediately discuss this with the seller to determine the cause.
 Be cautious when tasting the tea later.

-3. After rinsing the tea, pay attention to the clarity of the in the .
+3. After rinsing the tea, pay attention to the clarity of the Infusion in the Teapot.
 A good infusion should be very clear, with a light yellow color for new teas.

 5. Pay attention to the aftertaste.
 If you experience saliva production under the tongue and along the sides, as well as the cheeks, the tea is likely of high quality and comes from old arbor trees.
 If you feel sensations at the back of the tongue or even down the throat, this is known as “throat resonance.”
 Typically, only teas from trees over 100 years old exhibit this characteristic.
 A tea that combines saliva production, minimal astringency, a fresh sensation under the tongue, sensations along the sides of the tongue, and deep throat resonance likely comes from trees over 100-200 years old.